More auto-differentiation goodness for science and engineering

 Using autograd in nonlinear regression

-| categories: regression, autograd, python | tags:
+| categories: autograd, regression, python | tags:

 Table raw-data contains the energy as a function of volume for some solid material from a set of density functional theory calculations.
 Our goal is to fit the Murnaghan equation of state to this data.
 The model is moderately nonlinear.
 I have previously done this with the standard nonlinear regression functions in scipy, so today we will use autograd along with a builtin optimizer to minimize an objective function to achieve the same thing.